Ariel Vanguardia

-Ariel Vanguardia (born September 29, 1972) is a Filipino professional basketball coach who currently serves as the head coach for the Manila Batang Sampaloc of the Maharlika Pilipinas Basketball League (MPBL).
+Ariel Vanguardia (born September 29, 1972) is a Filipino professional basketball coach who currently serves as the assistant coach for the Vanguard Lions of the Pacific West Conference.

+Early life and education

+Hailing from Calamba, Laguna, Ariel Vanguardia was born on September 29, 1972.
+Vanguardia attended the De La Salle University where he obtained a degree in business management.
+He played for the team B of the De La Salle Green Archers and was a contributor for the school paper, The LaSallian.

+He briefly managed a printing press shop and a video rental store in 1996 until he began focusing on coaching.

 Coaching career

 Assistant

-Vanguardia formerly served as an assistant coach for Benilde Blazers under Bong Go.
+Vanguardia formerly served as an assistant coach for Benilde Blazers under Adriano Go.

 He served as an assistant coach for Talk 'N Text Phone Pals, and served as an interim when Joel Banal was coaching Ateneo.
 Vanguardia's tenure as interim marred of playing controversy, including players of the Phone Pals who intentionally playing or not scoring points.

 JRU Heavy Bombers

 He served as head coach of JRU Heavy Bombers, and led them into a finals appearance in 2008.
 But due to a final four fail in 2009, he was replaced by Vergel Meneses.

 After coaching Bombers, he served as an assistant for Barako Bull from 2009 to 2010.

 Westports Malaysia Dragons

 He previously coached the Westports Malaysia Dragons in the Asean Basketball League, where he won the team's first championship in 2016.
 On May 31, 2016, it was announced that he was appointed to his first PBA head coaching job as coach of the PBA team Phoenix Fuel Masters, replacing Koy Banal.